 - Fitbit app

-Within the Fitbit app, it's also possible to change clock faces and download apps for the Versa Lite Edition, offering another level of customisation.
-You can read our Fitbit tips and tricks for more detail on the Fitbit app and what it offers.
+Within the Fitbit app, it's also possible to change clock faces and download apps for the Versa Lite Edition, offering another level of customisation, though as we mentioned previously, the options aren't as rich as other smartwatches like Apple Watch or Wear OS devices.

 The Fitbit Versa Lite Edition brings the same lovely design as the Versa, but at a cheaper price point and in some great new colours.
-We love the Mulberry purple colour - it is fabulous.
+We think the Mulberry purple looks fabulous.

-You miss out on a couple of features compared to the standard Versa, but the Lite Edition is still waterproof and it still offers some great functions, including 24/7 heart rate tracking, connected GPS, VO2 Max and automatic exercise recognition, as well as Fitbit's great sleep tracking.
+The Lite Edition part of the equation means you'll miss out on a couple of features compared to the standard Versa - Fitbit Pay and an altimeter being the two most notable - but it's still waterproof and offers some brilliant functions, including 24/7 heart-rate tracking, connected GPS, VO2 Max, automatic exercise recognition, and sleep tracking.